PeriHub/PeriHub/docs/models/OwnModels.md

 ### Introduction

-This document provides a guide on how to write a Python file that defines a model for PeriHub.
+This document provides a guide on how to write a Python file that defines your own model in PeriHub.

 ### Model Definition and Imports